Telephone

 Lean Distribution Consulting Services

-MWPVL International has a structured program that helps companies to assess their operations with unbiased expertise.
-Ultimately a lean distribution program drives out all non value added activities and processes so that your customers receive the highest level of quality and service at the lowest possible operating cost.
+MWPVL International has developed a structured program that helps companies to assess their distribution operations with unbiased expertise.
+The objective of a lean distribution program is to drive out all non value added activities and processes so that your customers receive the highest level of quality and service at the lowest possible operating cost.

-Our lean distribution service offering applies proven lean manufacturing concepts to distribution operations to help answer the following type of questions:
+Our lean distribution consulting services apply proven lean manufacturing concepts to distribution operations to help answer the following type of questions:

 • Are there non-value added activities taking place within the distribution operation that can be eliminated?
 Do these activities add value for the customer or are they in place for historical reasons?
 What alternative methods exist to eliminate non-value-added work processes?